Ditto (Rescued), Murray and Marbles (Rescued) work on their “down.” C’mon,Ditto!

 Marvel has a new name and a new life full of love and protection.

-So many balls, so little time.
+Too many balls, too little time.

 Marbles arrived at SFO on April 18 and was picked up by members of NorCal Sheltie Rescue.
 He spent a week in transit with stops at NorCal Sheltie Rescue foster homes in Burlingame and El Dorado Hills before the right forever family was given to him.

-Here’s a report from his first night in California from airport reception foster host Janine Poimiroo who wrote, “Marbles is a very happy dog… he was sitting up in his crate when I said good morning; he jumped up and his tail started wagging.
+Here’s a report from his first night in California from the airport reception foster host who wrote, “Marbles is a very happy dog… he was sitting up in his crate when I said good morning; he jumped up and his tail started wagging.
 He was so happy.
 He is a “Marvel”.
 (This became his forever name).

 “Last night after dinner I spent over 2 hours… combing and brushing him.
 There was not one complaint, if I pulled too hard he would just glance at me with a look as if to say ‘easy.’
 I filled my kitchen garbage can with the fur that came off him, and it was empty before I started.